-Field samples were shipped to AXYS Analytical Laboratories, Ltd. in Sidney, British Columbia for analysis of PCB concentrations (Method 1668) and percent moisture.
+Field samples were shipped to SGS AXYS Analytical Laboratories, Ltd. in Sidney, British Columbia for analysis of PCB concentrations (Method 1668) and percent moisture.
+Total organic carbon and sediment grain size analyses were conducted by SVL Analytical, Inc. in Kellogg, Idaho.